Metrics

 But beware of over-reliance on metrics.
 Numbers and measurements may give the illusion of infallible design laws -- the illusion that following these numbers will give you the perfect level.
 You must reject this illusion!
 You cannot measure your way to a good game experience.
 Metrics are a helpful design tool to help you make decisions, but metrics are not magic.

-Note that "metric" is also a generic word for "measurement."
-In games, we also have mobile game metrics ("KPI"), audience metrics, marketing metrics, monetization metrics... anything that can be measured.
+Note that "metric" is also a generic word for "measurement", it's not just a level design word.
+Across the game industry, we also have mobile game metrics ("KPI"), audience metrics, marketing metrics, monetization metrics... anything that can be measured.

 Metrics help you establish scale, the general sense of how big the game world feels.

-In level design we usually follow real world architecture, which argues that most buildings are best when you "build at a human scale."
-That means making sure rooms don't feel too small or too big.
+In level design we usually follow real world architecture built at a human scale.
+That means making sure rooms don't feel too small or too big for people.
 Proper scaling is very important when working in a realistic style, because it makes the level feel more plausible -- it will feel more like a real place built by humans and inhabited by humans.

-Cats and cars exist in relation to humans; a cat game would need some rooms that feel too big (because cats are smaller than humans) while a car game would need houses that feel too small (because cars are bigger than humans).
+But imagine a game about being a cat, it would need some rooms that feel too big (because cats are smaller than humans.)
+Or imagine a car game -- it would need houses that feel too small (because cars are bigger than humans).

 In Doom, the player ("Doomguy") is 32 pixels wide, which translates to 1 meter wide.
 The shotgun is 63 pixels long, which is almost 2 meters (6 ft.
 5 in.) long.
 Oh, and Doomguy runs at 30 units per frame, which is 40-50 MPH depending on which hotly debated scaling system you use.
 Either way, Doom scale doesn't make any sense, but it feels nice to play anyway.